 Health, social media and other service oriented businesses are ripe for the V-man trap.
 But don’t be fooled – there are many ways to represent these businesses without giving into the clutches of the V-people.

 Here are a few examples of designs that represent similar ideas in a different way:

 See even more examples in our article, “V-Man alternatives: 10 creative logos featuring abstract humans”

-Globes, both the 2-D and 3-D versions, are also dangerous territory.
-Used over and over again in different forms, with different letters, swooshes and arcs, the globe falls of short of giving a brand the unique feel that quality graphic design should.
+Globes (both the 2D and 3D versions) are also dangerous territory.
+Used over and over again in different forms with different letters, swooshes and arcs – the globe falls short of giving a brand the unique feel that quality graphic design should.

 These travel company logos avoid those pitfalls and show that the global theme can be implemented uniquely:

-There is a host of other overdone and overused designs that should be avoided.
-The ones displayed here have a variety of characteristics but all share the same shortcoming: they simply do not have the individuality and emotional characteristic of excellent logo design.
+There’s a host of other overdone and overused designs that should be avoided.
+Many times these logos come from a free logo maker.
+The ones displayed below have a variety of characteristics, but all share the same shortcoming: they simply do not have the individuality and emotional characteristics of excellent logo design.

-Marketing and communications companies often are represented by some of those overdone designs.
+Marketing and communications companies are often represented by some of these overdone designs.
 On the other hand, the two designs below show how a little bit of creativity can turn a boring concept into something unique: